 - Sometimes your daughter’s emotions may be running so high, that the best thing to do in the moment is to let her take a break from the conversation.
 You may feel calm and able to communicate clearly, but she may not be able to do so.
 Trying to communicate with someone under those circumstances may do more damage than good.
 Give your daughter some cooling off time, while communicating to her that she is not off the hook.
 Make a plan to talk later.
 You can also be proactive and be mindful of the times when your daughter may be too exhausted to discuss a meaningful issue, and avoid bringing up difficult topics during those times.

-- Sometimes the tween/teen behaviors and emotions can feel so out of control to your daughter that she says things she regrets, and behaves in ways that cause her to experience guilt and shame.
-When you may be feeling the most frustrated with her behavior is when she needs to feel your love the most.
-Her own behavior may be causing her to dislike herself and feel unlovable, and she needs you to show her that she is loved.
+- Sometimes the tween/teen behaviors and emotions can feel so out of control to your son that he says things he regrets, and behaves in ways that cause him to experience guilt and shame.
+When you may be feeling the most frustrated with his behavior is when he needs to feel your love the most.
+Hisown behavior may be causing him to dislike himself and feel unlovable, and he needs you to show him that he is loved.

 - Set the example.
 Emotions feed off of emotions, and emotions are running high during the tween/teen years.
 This is completely normal!
 The trick is to stay calm.
 Guaranteed, if you react, your child will only meet that level, and then some!
 This is your opportunity to teach her to remain calm when trying to get her point across.
 Be mindful of your attitude and tone.
 Eventually, she will recognize the discrepancy between your calmness and her lack of calmness, and she will slowly begin to match your level.

 - Here are some more suggestions for getting through times of high emotion and/or conflict. http://188.8.131.52/~drpeggyd/supporting-your-child-during-times-of-high-conflict/